Curious about the pros and cons of the cathedral setting for your engagement ring?

 The best part is that none of their staff is paid commission like they would be at a physical jewelry retailer.
 This means that James Allen 24/7 customer service team is able to offer you unbiased and unclouded information not connected to a daily sales goal.

-James Allen understands that the idea of buying a diamond engagement ring online can be nerve-racking.
+James Allen understands that the idea of finding the best place to buy engagement rings online can be nerve-racking.
 With so many different internet schemes, it can get risky.
 This is why they offer so many different areas for you to be involved every step of the way in creating your perfect ring.

 You will know exactly what you get with James Allen.
 They also offer you a lifetime warranty, which takes care of any routine maintenance your ring might need and one free ring resizing.
 There are even some Jared locations in which you can get your ring repaired at.